BrandonHargitay/cse15l-lab-reports/lap-report1.md

 		[user@sahara ~/lecture1]$ pwd
 		/home/lecture1
 		```
-	 	when running the `cat` command with no arguments the command hangs and does not output anything.
-I had to use `ctrl + c` to exit the command.
-The output is an error, the `cat` command needs an argument since no argument was given, and there was nothing to cat out.
+	 	when running the `cat` command with no arguments the command seems like it hangs and does not output anything *BUT* if you enter a word and hit enter the word will cat out. eg. If I type test and click enter test will output.
+This is not an error, however, I do not see how this can be useful.
 	2. Share an example of using the command with a path to a directory as an argument.

 		```console